YasmeenMahdy121/YasmeenMahdy121/README.md

 ## :sassy_man:  About me
 - :school: I `graduated` from Faculty of Computers & Information at Minya University
 - :student: I’m currently learning: `Angular Framework`.
-- 🔭 I'm currently a `trainee` at ITI intensive code camp
 - 📫 How to reach me **yasmeen.mahdy121@gmail.com**
 - :nerd_face: Always `learning new things`